0100101101011010/food/recipe/_posts/2019-09-17-minestrone-soup-dump-go-instant-pot.md

 Adjust any of the ingredients to your liking!
 I love garlicky flavour so I added 2 whole tbsps of garlic.
 I also use 1.5 L of stock because I prefer a more soupy version of minestrone.
 The only thing I wouldn't touch would be the chili garlic sauce; if you add more than 1 tbsp, it becomes too spicy and not really true to minestrone anymore.

+\* You can leave out the oil to make it healthier.

-\* I use my own homemade Italian seasoning, using [this recipe](https://addapinch.com/italian-seasoning-mix-recipe/).
+** I use my own homemade Italian seasoning, using [this recipe](https://addapinch.com/italian-seasoning-mix-recipe/).